Inventory, lb : 0

 Modì® apples were created at the Consorzio Italiano Vivaist in Italy by researchers in the 2000s and were then introduced to the United States in 2014.
 Today Modì® apples can be found at specialty markets in the United States, Europe, Australia, Russia, India, and South America.

-Someone shared Modi Apples using the Specialty Produce app for iPhone and Android.
+People have shared Modi Apples using the Specialty Produce app for iPhone and Android.

 Produce Sharing allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.